Infinidoge/nix-minecraft/README.md

 #### `servers.<name>.whitelist`

-Whitelisted players, only has an effect when enabled via `<name>.serverProperties` by setting white-list to true.
+Whitelisted players, only has an effect when `<name>.serverProperties.white-list = true;`.
+When empty/unspecified, the whitelist file is not managed declaratively, allowing for use of the whitelist commands.
 Example:
 ```
 {
   username1 = "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx";